TUWAIQ-PYTHON-4/PROJECT-1/README.md

 - Use some form of Error Handling .
 - Organize Your Code into modules & (or packages)

-## Example Project :  An online Grocery Store :

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+##  Project:Twaiqe Online Courses:

+#### Overview : An online courses platform, about programming languages courses, has one main user(student), the student should answer questions before he/she diving into the program, after that if he/she eligible for the program, the program displays a message of acceptance.

-#### As a customer I should be able to do the following :
+#### As a student I should answer the questions below:
-- Browse  Products .
-- View the product info (summary, specs, price, quantity , etc.)
+ - Join the program.
+ - The terms of the program (Agree or disagree)
+ - Make sure of some terms from user.
-- Search for Products.
+ - Eligible or not for the program
-- Get recommendations for my next purchase based on my purchase history.
-- Add Products to the shopping cart .
+ - Browse the courses available to the qualifier user
-- Remove a product from the shopping cart.
-- List the products in my shopping cart.
-- Continue to checkout .
+ - The user chooses the course
-- Fill in my address for delivery.
+ - Fill out the form
-- Get receipt of my purchases.
-- Check delivery status .
+ - The user checks his information.

 #### Usage :
- Explain to the user how to use your project . for example:
- - type in search product_name to search for a product.
+- Type yes or no in ‘user_input_to_get_started’  start and join the Tuwaiq courses.
- - type in list_products to show all the products in the grocery.
+- Type agree or disagree in ‘user_input_to_get_agree’ To agree to the terms of the program .
- - type in show product_name to get information about this product.
+- If the user accepts:
+     - Some information will be checked from the user .
+     - After that, the user is classified as to whether he is eligible to join or not

- - type in buy product_name to buy the product .
+- Type yes or no in  ‘course_show’  If the qualified user wants to view the available courses .
- - and so on...

-### For your project.
-Edit this README.md file to include your own project name,  overview, user stories, and usage.
+      - If the answer is yes, the courses and their data will appear, and in the case         of the answer, a message is not printed, and the program is exited .

+- After viewing the courses, he chooses which course he wants
+- Then, the eligible user must fill out the form to register for his chosen course and verify their information.